MagLilja/Jumpy-Duke-Website/readme.md

 * HTML for structure and hyperlinks
 * JavaScript for connection to the API (see below) and for Header and Footer modules.
 * CSS for layout and design
+* Git and GitHub for source version control.
+* Jenkins for deployment to server
 ### Dependencies

 * This website connects to a Node.js Express API to get the highscores posted to the API from the Jumpy Duke Game.